 Check if this is affecting your journey

 A 109mph gust of wind was recorded at Aberdaron on the Llŷn Peninsula in north Wales on Thursday night.

 A gust of 102mph was recorded at the same location on Friday morning, while gusts faster than 80mph were recorded at several other places in Wales and St Bees Head in Cumbria.

 BBC Weather presenter Tomasz Schafernaker said current gusts on Irish Sea coastal areas were 60-70mph, while gusts of 50-60mph were being measured inland in northern England and southern Scotland.

 "Stornoway in the Outer Hebrides, often hit by gales, has been calm today with 10mph winds.
-It's been in the 'eye' of the UK storm," he added.'Do better'
+It's been in the 'eye' of the UK storm," he added.

 Prime Minister David Cameron has visited the village of Yalding in Kent, which experienced severe flooding on Christmas Eve, and was confronted by resident Ericka Olivares who said her local council had done "nothing" to help villagers because staff were "on their holidays".

 Speaking later to the BBC, she said she was "annoyed" because Mr Cameron's visit did not help those affected by the weather.